 "Peace Movement" is considered a subcategory of Social Activism.
 The purpose of both is to "relieve conflicts."
 Our obsession to frame peace as "absence of wars" has proven to be a myth, which produces the exact opposite.
 It's time to turn the page.

 "The Peace Movement" is considered as a subcategory of "Activism,".
 "Peace Movement," is a label, an identification, defined by those who write and speak about peace with a myopic perspective on conflicts.
 According to them, "wars" are the reason (cause) why there's no peace (effect).
 This logic is not only flawed, but has weakened the cohesion inside the entire collective of Activism.
 In fact, Activists can't see how true purpose of their civic engagement, is to realize peace, because they have been conditioned to think that antiwar-Activists control that category.
 This is a fallacy, which paralyses social engagement.

 War&Peace is a dogma

 We have been so conditioned to think in terms of War&Peace, that even the term "Peace Process" is defined as "the steps taken by countries or groups that are trying to end a war."
 This narrative is taken directly from the Merriam-Webster dictionary.
 However, decades of failure of the Middle East "peace process," and the endless rise in U.S. military involvement, clearly show that "Peace Process" has little or no meaning in real life.
-It is tragic, that the most outspoken authors, are silent about this, hence perpetuate a myth.
+It is tragic, that the most outspoken authors, are silent about this, and hence, perpetuate a myth.